The Social Security Reality Baby Boomers Were Never Fully Told

 © 24/7 Wall St

-Social Security benefits are a crucial income source for many Baby Boomers, especially as Fidelity‘s Q4 2025 data shows that the average 401(k) balance for this generation comes in at $270,800, while the average IRA balance totals $287,600.
+Social Security benefits are a crucial income source for many Baby Boomers, especially given that Fidelity‘s Q1 2026 data shows the average 401(k) balance for this generation stands at $260,300, while the average IRA balance is $286,700.
 Those figures sound substantial in isolation, but they fall well short of the $1.46 million that Americans say they need to retire comfortably, according to Northwestern Mutual’s 2026 Planning and Progress Study.
+That retirement target jumped $200,000 in a single year, reflecting persistent inflation, longer life expectancies, and growing uncertainty about the future of the program itself.

-Although many Boomers will rely on Social Security to help them cover essential costs, large numbers of this age group simply don’t know the truth about this benefit program or what it can actually do for them.
-There are several Social Security realities that Boomers remain largely unaware of, and this gap in knowledge could create serious financial trouble in the years ahead.
+Although many Boomers will rely on Social Security to help cover essential costs, large numbers of this age group simply don’t know the full truth about the program or what it can realistically deliver.
+Several Social Security realities remain largely unfamiliar to Boomers, and that knowledge gap could create serious financial trouble in the years ahead.

-Here are a few key things that Boomers weren’t told about Social Security, along with details about why that lack of information could leave far too many of them facing financial insecurity as they move into their later years.
+Below are the key things Boomers weren’t told about Social Security, along with an explanation of why that missing information could leave far too many of them facing financial insecurity as they move into their later years.

 You don’t have a personal Social Security account

-Most people know that they pay Social Security taxes out of their paychecks and receive benefits in return.
-The fact that Social Security is considered an “earned” benefit funded by payroll taxes has, however, created real confusion about what actually happens to that money.
-The Cato Institute reports that almost one in four Americans believes they have a personal Social Security account, while 55% of Americans have no idea how the program is funded.
+Most people know they pay Social Security taxes out of their paychecks and receive benefits in return.
+The fact that Social Security is considered an “earned” benefit funded by payroll taxes has created real confusion about what actually happens to that money.
+The Cato Institute reports that almost one in four Americans believes they have a personal Social Security account, while 55% have no idea how the program is funded.

-The government has changed the rules on benefits before, most notably by raising the full retirement age.
-Proposals as recent as the Obama administration would have reduced Cost of Living Adjustments, a de facto benefits cut.
-The broader point is that Social Security is not a personal savings account.
-Your contributions are not set aside for you, and the continued ability to collect expected benefits relies on lawmakers acting.
-Unlike funds in a 401(k) or IRA, which are truly yours, Social Security benefits can be altered by Congress at any time.
-That reality makes having independent savings all the more important.
+Social Security is not a personal savings account.
+Contributions are not set aside individually, and the ability to collect expected benefits depends entirely on lawmakers choosing to act before the clock runs out.
+Unlike funds in a 401(k) or IRA, which belong to the account holder, Social Security benefits can be altered by Congress at any time.
+That reality makes building independent savings all the more critical.

 Social Security benefits cannot be your only income source

 According to Pew Research, over 38 million people rely on Social Security to provide at least half of their total income, and for roughly 26.5 million people, benefits make up three-quarters of their income.
-For those who lean too heavily on Social Security, retirement can become a source of persistent financial stress rather than the security they expected.
+A TSCL survey published in July 2026 found that 44% of older Americans now rely entirely on Social Security for retirement income, the highest share the organization has ever recorded, up from 39% in 2025.
+AARP’s most recent financial security trends survey reinforces why that dependence is risky: 61% of older Americans say the roughly $2,000 average monthly Social Security payment simply is not enough.
+For those who lean this heavily on these payments, retirement becomes a source of persistent financial stress rather than the security they had expected.

 Boomers can and should count on receiving some Social Security income, but they also need savings capable of replacing another 40% or so of pre-retirement earnings to achieve genuine financial security.